-The presence of two non-Arch Executive Directors and one independent Non-Executive Director ensures that there is an appropriate element of independent challenge and oversight.
+The presence of one non-Arch Executive Director and one independent Non-Executive Director ensures that there is an appropriate element of independent challenge and oversight.

-The Board is responsible for overseeing the business of AICL and supervising management.
+The Board is responsible for overseeing the business of AICL and supervising management, and providing oversight over its outsourced functions.
 The Board sets the standards of conduct of the Company, provides direction and oversight, and promotes a culture of integrity.
-While the Board may delegate certain functions to Committees, this does not absolve the Directors collectively of their responsibility for the Company.
+The Board has not currently established any Committees and therefore retains collective responsibility for the Company.

-The Board operates under agreed terms of reference and has the following key responsibilities:
+The Board operates under agreed Terms of Reference and has the following key responsibilities:

-- Ensuring the integrity and reliability of the Company's finances, including - O Approving the annual budget and business plan - o Ensuring that the Company's capital and solvency position is maintained - o Reviewing financial performance
+- Ensuring the integrity and reliability of the Company's finances, including - o Approving the annual budget and business plan - o Ensuring that the Company's capital and solvency position is maintained

-- o Determining Directors' remuneration - o Determining the dividend policy - o Establishing appropriate accounting policies - o Approving the appointment of the external auditor - o Approving publicly reported documents - Approving the underwriting strategy and policy and monitor its implementation - Approving the operational policies, including - o Determining the strategic direction and objectives - Approving risk management strategies and policies, risk appetite and tolerance limits - o Ensuring the effectiveness of the risk management framework - o Establishing appropriate systems of control - o Approving significant ventures, partnerships, outsourced functions, disposals, acquisitions, alliances and any other transactions - Overseeing the internal audit and actuarial functions - Setting the investment strategy and monitoring investment performance - Overseeing, guiding and challenging the ORSA process and approving the ORSA report
+- o Reviewing financial performance - o Determining Directors' remuneration - Determining the dividend policy - Establishing appropriate accounting policies - o Approving the appointment of the external auditor - Approving publicly reported documents - Approving the underwriting strategy and policy and monitor its implementation - Considering business opportunities and underwriting proposals presented by management - o Overseeing the ongoing performance of all product lines and intermediaries/distributors - o Managing intermediary/distributor relationship - Overseeing the implementation of the claims handling, reserving and settlement strategy - Setting the reinsurance strategy - o Setting insurance risk strategy and appetite and limits - Monitoring and reporting on market trends and legislative and similar changes such as the impact of inflation - Approving the operational policies, including: - o Determining the strategic direction and objectives - Approving risk management strategies and policies, risk appetite and tolerance limits - o Ensuring the effectiveness of the risk management framework - Establishing appropriate systems of control - o Approving significant ventures, partnerships, outsourced functions, disposals, acquisitions, alliances and any other transactions - Overseeing the internal audit and actuarial functions - Ensuring compliance with statutory and regulatory requirements and its embedding into the culture of Alwyn, maintaining Alwyn's reputation and integrity at the highest possible standards - o Overseeing the performance of the MGA partners including monitoring of complaints to ensure that good customer outcomes are being achieved. - Setting the investment strategy and monitoring investment performance - Overseeing, guiding and challenging the ORSA process and approving the ORSA report - Overseeing the calculation of the SCR and technical provisions - Overseeing the completion of QRTs, the SFCR and RSR